Amnesty International Canada

 Photo: Kellys Portillo/APHOTOGRAFIA/Getty Images

-Emergency powers used to roll back rights
+Emergency powers used to roll back human rights

 Salvadoran authorities imposed a state of exception in March 2022, claiming it was necessary to deal with gang violence.
 Since then, officials continue to have special powers and have committed massive human rights violations, including a staggering number of unjust detentions.